CPT-odd Photon in Vacuum-Orthogonal Model: Conclusions

 \section{Conclusions}

-In this study, the CPT-odd photon sector of {\it nm}SME is analyzed generically.
+In this study, the CPT-odd {\it nm}SME for the photon sector is analyzed generically.
 The dispersion relation is calculated for this model out of the general photon sector dispersion relation \cite{Kostelecky2009} and is explicitly expressed in the helicity basis.
-In this explicit expansion, it is shown that the general dispersion relation can be highly simplified via removal of the redundant terms $(\hat{k}_{AF})_\pm$ whose contribution vetoes the emergence of physical polarization vectors.
-This last result is shown via rank nullity approach in the equations of motion, which also induces three possibilities for the polarization vectors with respect to the coefficient subspace at hand.
-These coefficient subspaces are named as $\hat{k}_{AF}^{(bf)}$, $\hat{k}_{AF}^{(cn)}$, and $\hat{k}_{AF}^{(np)}$ where the distinguishing letters stand for the resultant solutions of the relevant coefficient subspace: birefringent, conventional, and nonphysical respectively.
+In this explicit expansion, it is shown that the general dispersion relation can be highly simplified via removal of the complicated terms, once the attention is restricted to $(\hat{k}_{AF})_\pm$.
+In this LVT regime, coefficient subspaces divide into two, which are named as $\hat{k}_{AF}^{(bf)}$ and $\hat{k}_{AF}^{(cn)}$ where the distinguishing letters stand for the resultant solutions of the relevant coefficient subspace: birefringent, conventional.
+The remaining coefficient space, which was left beyond the scope of this paper, is denoted as $\hat{k}_{AF}^{(na)}$, where $na$ stands for \emph{Not Analyzed}.

-One direct consequence of this result is that there is a possible LVT combination which modifies neither dispersion relation nor polarization vectors for the whole CPT-odd model.
-Another important consequence is that there is no coefficient subspace in the {\it nm}SME CPT-odd photon sector that yields nonconventional nonbirefringent solutions.
+One direct consequence of this result is that there is a possible LVT combination which modifies neither dispersion relation nor polarization vectors for the CPT-odd model.
+Another important consequence is that there is no coefficient subspace in the analyzed CPT-odd {\it nm}SME model for the photon sector that yields nonconventional nonbirefringent solutions.
 The second consequence becomes particularly important in the general vacuum orthogonal models.
 These models are characterized with the fact that they induce no leading order vacuum propagation effect; hence, the initial anticipation would be $\hat{k}_{AF}^{(bf)}$ having no projection on vacuum orthogonal model.
 A puzzle arises in the model at the first glance, as it was demonstrated that $\hat{k}_{AF}^{(bf)}$ indeed generates solutions in vacuum orthogonal model; however, the resultant solutions are shown to be spurious, which are the solutions that diverge as LV is turned off.
 It is stated in the \refs{\cite{Kostelecky2009,Shreck2013}} that these solutions are Planck scale effects and should be neglected; therefore, the only possibility with physical solutions for vacuum orthogonal models is $\hat{k}_{AF}^{(cn)}$.